riceissa/breathing/doc.md

 maybe the turbinates get puffed up during allergies to prevent more allergens from coming in?

+also it's interesting that the breathing difficulty came on only 1--2 days _after_ probably most of the dust exposure. this actually also happened in 2023, i had a breathing attack in the early morning of 2023-02-15 while i was asleep, and had to go to urgent care later that day. but the actual exposure (and at the time i didn't know it was from this, although it was one of the ideas i had) was on 2023-02-13 when in the evening i cleaned my window blinds (which hadn't been cleaned in a very long time and had a lot of dust).

 ## The Henderson--Hasselbalch equation and CO~2~ tolerance